neoskop/js2yaml/README.md

 ## How does it work

 To get started, you have to provide a configuration file (e.g. `js2yaml.config.js`).
-E.g. the following configuration converts Javascript to YAML for Magnolia CMS and is provided as an example in the project:
+E.g. the following configuration converts Javascript to YAML for Magnolia CMS:

 ```js
 module.exports = [